 - Does it have a significant impact on affected populations in terms of threats to life or welfare?

-- Does the issue affect CARE’s field work or response priorities?
+- Does the issue affect CARE’s and our partners’ field work or response priorities and access to affected populations?

-- Is the issue one that the CO has previously advocated?
+- Is the issue one that the CO has previously advocated for?

-- Does the issue connect to or complement CARE’s global advocacy initiatives and overall mission?
+- Does the issue connect to /align with CARE’s global advocacy initiatives and overall mission?

 - Where does CARE fit into the policy landscape?
 Who are our likely allies and what level of effort is already being devoted to the issue?

-- Does CARE have credibility with beneficiaries and policymakers on this issue?
+- Does CARE have credibility with aid recipients, partners, and oplicymakers on this issue?

 7.1 Common advocacy themes in emergencies.

-The decision whether or not to engage in advocacy as part of a humanitarian response should be made by the Country Director, together with the CO Advocacy Advisor/RAA and senior management team.
-The decision should be made in consultation with the Lead Member and CEG through the Crisis Coordination Group.
-The presence of a CO will be the first condition required to decide whether to use advocacy as part of a humanitarian response.
+The decision whether to engage in advocacy as part of a humanitarian response should be made by the Country Director, together with the CO Advocacy Advisor/RAA and senior management team.
+For issues requiring global advocacy, the decision should be made in consultation with the Lead Member and CEG through the Crisis Coordination Group.

-A rapid SWOT analysis can help the CO to assess its internal strengths and weaknesses against the external opportunities and threats (see Annex 28.6 SWOT).
+A rapid SWOT analysis can help the CO to assess its internal strengths and weaknesses against the external opportunities and threats.

 8.1 Key criteria